Navaneeth-Git/Explanium/README.md

 # 🚀 Explanium - AI-Powered Text Explainer

-A powerful Chrome extension that provides instant explanations for any selected text using Google's Gemini AI.
+A powerful Chromium extension that provides instant explanations for any selected text using Google's Gemini AI.
 Get fast, accurate explanations with a beautiful dark interface and privacy-first design.

 ## ✨ Key Features